How to Find Programmers in Kansas City

 Is Full Scale located in Kansas City?

 Yes, our headquarters are in Leawood, Kansas, but we also have hundreds of employees that are not in Kansas City.
-We currently have offices in Cebu City, Philippines, and Minsk, Belarus.
+We currently have an office in Cebu City, Philippines.

 Who owns Full Scale?